-Below you will see the position of each MEP on trade policies (each interactive dot holds the information about an MEP).
-The more an MEP is to right of this chart, the more that MEP supports a trade liberalisation agenda.
-On the contrary, the more an MEP is to the left of this chart, the more that MEP supports protectionist measures.
-The level of influence of each is displayed on the vertical axis: the higher an MEP is placed on that axis, the greater the leverage that MEP exerts over the EU trade agenda.
+Above you will see the position of each MEP on trade policies (each interactive dot holds the information about an MEP).
+MEPs who are placed to the right of this chart support liberalisation of trade relations between the EU and third countries (a conclusion we reached after looking at their recent legislative behaviour in the EP).
+On the contrary, the more an MEP is placed to the left of this chart, the more that MEP supports protectionist measures.
+The level of influence of each MEP is displayed on the vertical axis: the higher an MEP is placed on that axis, the greater the influence this MEP exerts over the EU trade agenda.

 Note: in the free version of this report we display limited information in the charts.
 To discover the names of the MEPs you need to log in with a premium account.
 If you don't have a premium account yet, please contact us at [email protected] to discuss the terms.